jakuta-tech/forbidden/README.md

 * Log4j support,
 * table output to make results more readable and take less space,
-* add option to test custom HTTP header-value pairs for a list of domains/subdomains,
+* add option to test custom HTTP header-value pairs for a list of domains/subdomains.
-* add option to randomly assign user agents per request.

 ## Table of Contents